-- How can I search the PAS webpage?
+- How do I search the PAS database?

-- Can a device have more than one PAS related to it?
+- Can a device have more than one PAS?

-- How can I obtain a copy of the PMA approval letter that ordered the post-approval study?
+- How can I obtain a copy of the PMA approval letter ordering the post-approval study?

 - How can I obtain a copy of a PAS protocol or final report?

-- selecting one of the alphabetical buttons at the top of the page to go directly to the applicant names that begin with that letter; or sorting the data in ascending or descending order by clicking one of the arrows in the column headers:
+Select one of the alphabetical buttons at the top of the page to go directly to the studies conducted by applicant names that begin with that letter or sort the data in ascending or descending order by clicking one of the arrows in the column headers: